broadinstitute/cromwell/docs/RuntimeAttributes.md

 #### How to Setup

 Configure your Google network to use "Private Google Access".
-This will allow your VM's to access Google Services including Google Container Registry, as well as Dockerhub.
+This will allow your VMs to access Google Services including Google Container Registry, as well as Dockerhub images.

 1. `gcloud compute networks subnets list`, pick the subnet and region you using w/ Cromwell.
 If multiple, run the next step for each region & subnet you wish to use.
 1. `gcloud compute networks subnets update [SUBNET-NAME] --region [REGION]  --enable-private-ip-google-access`